 After Removal of Multiple Teeth

-- A small amount of bleeding is to be expected following the operation.
+A small amount of bleeding is to be expected after removal of multiple teeth.
 If bleeding occurs, place a gauze pad directly over the bleeding socket and apply biting pressure for 30-60 minutes.
 If bleeding continues, a moist tea bag wrapped in a gauge can be used for 30-60 minutes.
 If bleeding occurs, avoid hot liquids, exercise, and elevate the head.
 If bleeding persists, call the office.

 Norfolk - (757) 489-1511